Sahba Aminikia: Work

-Sahba Aminkia’s compositions have been widely performed in United States, Canada, Iran, United Arab Emirates, Brazil, Ecuador, France, Italy, Poland, China, Greece, Turkey and Israel and at venues such as Kennedy Center for the Performing Arts, Le Poisson Rouge, Yerba Buena Center for the Arts, San Francisco Exploratorium, SFJAZZ Center and St. Ann's Warehouse.
+Sahba Aminkia’s compositions have been widely performed in United States, Canada, Iran, United Arab Emirates, Brazil, Ecuador, France, Italy, Poland, China, Greece, Turkey, Netherlands, Israel and at venues such as Kennedy Center for the Performing Arts, Le Poisson Rouge, Yerba Buena Center for the Arts, San Francisco Exploratorium, SFJAZZ Center and St. Ann's Warehouse.
 Aminikia’s compositions have been commissioned by theatre troops, contemporary classical ensembles, film scores, Persian traditional music groups as well as jazz bands including Kronos Quartet, Brooklyn Youth Chorus, Symphony Parnassus, San Francisco Conservatory of Music, New Music Ensemble, Mobius Trio, Delphi Trio, and Living Earth Show.
 His third string quartet, "A Threnody for Those Who Remain", commissioned by Yerba Buena Center for the Arts and Kronos Performing Arts Association, was described by Financial Times as “An experience not to be easily forgotten”.
 And similarly, his widely known “Tar o Pood” (Warp and Weft)—commissioned by Nasrin Marzban for Kronos Quartet—was the second-place recipient of the 2015 American Prize in composition in the Professional Chamber Music category.
 As part of a Virtual reality experience, he wrote the music for "Sea Prayer" by The Guardian based on a story by the acclaimed author Khalid Hosseini which was performed by Kronos Quartet and British multi-instrumentalist, David Coulter.
 The piece is a tribute to the memory of Iraqi refugee, Alan Kurdi and was published on the anniversary of Kurdi’s death on the shores of the Mediterranean sea.
 Aminikia was the artist-in-residence at Kronos Festival 2017, an annual festival held by legendary Kronos Quartet at San Francisco SFJAZZ Center throughout which ten of his works including five new pieces were premiered.
 His most recent piece for the same festival,”Music of Spheres” was a collaboration between Kronos Quartet, San Francisco Girls Chorus and Afghanistan National Institute of Music which resulted in a 25-minute choral piece named "Music of Spheres" which is published in February 2018 by Orange Mountain Music, Philip Glass’ record label.
 A compilation of his early works are also published by Hermes Records in Tehran, Iran.

 Aminikia is also the Artistic Director for Flying Carpet Festival, a mobile music festival that serves children in need in war zones.
 He also serves as the Director for Sirkhane, a non-profit organization based in Mardin, Southern Turkey which has served around 400,000 children through circus arts and music.